4 Swaps

 BBBCorp 5.2% Floating + 0.6%

-• Indirect Swap via Financial Institution: In a more complex structure, a financial institution plays an intermediary role, facilitating the swap between AAACorp and BBBCorp.
-This arrangement often introduces efficiencies and reduces the direct negotiation complexities between the companies:
+• Indirect Swap via a Financial Institution: A financial institution can act as an intermediary, structuring the swap between AAACorp and BBBCorp.
+This setup reduces negotiation complexities and often enhances efficiency.

 4.4 Valuation of Interest Rate Swaps

-2. Swap Cash Flows Determination: By applying the calculated forward rates, one can estimate the future cash flows for both fixed and floating legs of the swap.
+2. Determine Swap Cash Flows: Apply calculated forward rates to estimate future cash flows for both fixed and floating legs of the swap.

-3. Cash Flow Discounting: The future cash flows are then discounted back to their present value using risk-free rates, typically Overnight Indexed Swap (OIS) rates, to reflect the time value of money and credit risk.
+3. Discount Cash Flows to Present Value: Discount future cash flows using Overnight Indexed Swap (OIS) rates, adjusting for time value and credit risk.

 Swap Agreement Overview

-• Nature of Swap: This transaction entails an exchange where one party pays a fixed annual rate of 3% and receives the SOFR semi-annually on a principal of $100 million.
+• Structure: A swap where one party pays a fixed annual rate of 3% and receives SOFR semi-annually on a $100 million principal.

 Cash Flow Valuation

-Time (years) Fixed Cash Flow (USD million) Floating Cash Flow (USD million) Net Cash Flow (USD million) Discount Factor Present Value of Net Cash Flow (USD million)
+Time (years) Fixed Cash Flow ($M) Floating Cash Flow ($M) Net Cash Flow ($M) Discount Factor Present Value ($M)

 0.2 -1.500 +1.258 -0.242 0.9944 -0.241